N0-odl3/fnscalc/README.md

 Open your terminal.

+Change directory to fnscalc-main.

-Run the program via the command python3 fnscalc.py
+Run the program via the command python3 fnscalc.py.

 Follow the instructions mentioned by the program.